OTWhite04/Unity3DPlatformerTemplate/Assets/Readme.md

 ## Welcome to Owen's Mechanic Implementation Project!

-For my mechanic, I created a wall jump that activates on the red walls,
+For my mechanic, I created a simple wall jump that's integrated into the advanced move controller script, it activates on the red walls.

+It rotates when the wall jump is performed to make the ascent easier and a jump sound is played when spacebar is pressed and when the player lands.